Excerpts, Diary of Col. Fisher Gay, 1776

 Source: Col. Gay's diary quoted in Julius Gay, "Farmington in the War of the Revolution: An Historical Address," May 3, 1893.

 Fisher Gay of Farmington was a wealthy and influential businessman.
 He was elected to the Connecticut General Assembly in 1775.
 He was a member of a committee overseeing the local Tunxis.

-The war had begun the year before with the famous ride of Paul Revere and the battles of Lexington and Concord in April 1775, and the Battle of Bunker Hill in June 1775.
+The war had begun the year before with the now-famous ride of Paul Revere and the battles of Lexington and Concord in April 1775, and the Battle of Bunker Hill in June 1775.